- Q: Why has the government introduced MySuper?

-Did you know that since 1 January 2014, your employer’s super contributions may be going to a new super fund, known as a MySuper product?
+Did you know that since 1 January 2014, your employer’s super contributions may have been going to a new super fund, known as a MySuper product?
 Did you know that you may end up with one super fund holding your super balance accumulated up to the end of December 2013, and another super fund holding your super savings accumulated from January 2014?
 And from July 2017, those 2 super accounts may then be combined into the MySuper product?

-Continue reading to find out what may happen to the super accounts of Australian consumers in the next 24 months.
+Continue reading to find out what may happen to the super accounts of Australian consumers over the next 18 months or so.

 - Why has the government introduced MySuper?